kiba/Writings/for_science/chp26_resolution.md

 So I flipped the television off.

 "What's the matter?"
 Sasaki said, even as she focused on something tiny.
-With the loss of her jobs and positions, she was itching for something to do.
-So she focused on Remnan electronics, getting them up to standard even as she studied the internal.
+With the loss of her jobs and banishment from important posts and positions, she was itching for something to do.
+So she focused solace in fixing up broken Remnan electronics.

-"The more things changed, the more they stay the same," I said.
-"The referendum doesn't matter in the slighest except reassuring the population."
+"Nothing, it's just politics as usual."

+"There's nothing about business as usual in this era."

+"Maybe.
+On another thought, what are you going to be doing from now on?"

+"Hmm.
+It's hard to say.
+I thought about opening up an electronic repair shop, but that's just fixing up stuff.
+I want to work on true engineering projects.
+So I might look for a job in that.
+I heard that Remnant is hiring."

+"I am sure that Sidonia will be crawling back to you."

+Sasaki smiled.
+"Thanks for the vote of confidence.
+But it's time that I look for other opportunities.
+Hell, I might start a new company.
+That basically never happened in Sidonia.
+There wasn't any new niches to occupy for a long time."

+Meanwhile, on the other hand, I was still employed by the laboratory.
+I did thought together with Sasaki, and convince my other girlfriend too, but in the end, Sasaki convinced me to stay on.
+There was no need to spite my face as a protest of Sasaki's removal.
+It was understandable that it would happen because of her part in the conspiracy.

+I didn't have to like it.

+"Starting a new company, huh?
+What projects will you work on?"

+"More of the same thing.
+Spacecrafts.
+I have a feeling that we'll need a lot of them. "